CogStack/cogstack-rag-search/thoughts.md

 In a two-tower architecture, the candidate retrieval step typically involves retrieving a large-ish number of documents that are most semantically similar to the user’s query.

 Typically this is done by storing the embeddings of the documents in a vector DB e.g. [Pinecone](https://www.pinecone.io/) or [pgvector](https://github.com/pgvector/pgvector) and then using a similarity metric such as cosine distance along with an approximate nearest neighbors (ANN) index and search algorithm.
 Various ANN indices could be used e.g. [FAISS](https://github.com/facebookresearch/faiss), [ScaNN](https://github.com/google-research/google-research/tree/master/scann), or [HNSW](https://www.pinecone.io/learn/series/faiss/hnsw/).

+We should also establish a baseline for the retrieval step, which is typically keyword search using an algorithm such as BM25.
+In this case we can skip the embedding step since BM25 works with sparse vectors.

 ### Reranking